 But Krissee and Mariano, founders of River-Sea, didn't know this, or anything about chocolate's origins, before traveling down to Brazil summer of 2017.

 Mariano grew up in Belem but moved to Washington, DC in 2005.
 He and Krissee started a family and by 2017 had 3 kids ages 10-2 years old.
-In May 2017 they both found themselves unemployed from corporate jobs.
-It seemed like the perfect time to take the kids to Brazil for a summer sabbatical and spend quality time with family that they had not seen in over 5 years.
+In May 2017 they both found the time to take the kids to Brazil for a summer sabbatical and spend quality time with family that they had not seen in over 5 years.

 While down there, they were invited for a typical Brazilian weekend bar-b-que (churrasco) at Mariano's cousin Marcela's house.
 The house sat outside of the city limits in a gated community of custom homes with pools, tropical trees, playgrounds - with toucans hopping around, and of-course a soccer field.
 Marcela's backyard had a giant cacao tree, so big they actually built the fence through it instead of cutting it down or trying to go around it.
 She commented that the fruits were ripe and the kids started climbing to pick them despite the worried grandparents yelling at the kids (and parents of the kids) to make them get down.

 Cacao pods are shaped like footballs and come in shades ranging from yellow, orange, red, and purple.
 When one is ripe you can crack it against the tree root, like cracking an egg on the side of a bowl.
 The kids climbed and picked three bright yellow pods each.
 Mariano even had to give in to native jungle boy impulses and climbed up there to harvest a couple too.